matthias-reis/carda-gatsby/content/articles/2023/02/interview-with-bruit-guitarist-th-ophile-antolinos.md

 slug: bruit-interview-en
 typeName: Interview
 title: Interview with BRUIT ≤ Guitarist Théophile Antolinos
-subTitle: '"Sometimes you need to assume a weakness to turn it into an asset"'
+subTitle: '"Sometimes you need to accept a weakness to turn it into an asset"'
 seoTitle: Interview with BRUIT ≤ Guitarist Théophile Antolinos
 ogTitle: ""
 description: Please enjoy my interview with BRUIT ≤ guitarist Théophile